rbatllet/private-blockchain/TESTING.md

 **What to look for:**
 - Test result should still show `✅ PASSED`
 - Error messages should be followed by successful error handling
-- Final test count should show 22/22 tests passed
+- Final test count should show more than 40 tests passed

 #### Issue: Maven Build Fails